simolus3/drift/docs/docs/SQL API/types.md

 ---

-data:
-  title: "Custom SQL types"
+title: Custom SQL types
-  weight: 10
 description: Use custom SQL types in Drift files and Dart code.

-template: layouts/docs/single
 ---

-{% assign type_snippets = "package:drift_docs/snippets/modular/custom_types/type.dart.excerpt.json" | readString | json_decode %}

 Drift's core library is written with sqlite3 as a primary target.
 This is reflected in the [SQL types][types] drift supports out of the box - these